-Due diligence on both customers and suppliers will be undertaken in order to ensure that the risk of potential interactions with City or its subsidiaries being used by associated persons to engage in the criminal facilitation of tax evasion is clearly identified before any transactions take place.
+Due diligence on both customers, suppliers and partners will be undertaken in order to ensure that the risk of potential interactions with City or its subsidiaries being used by associated persons to engage in the criminal facilitation of tax evasion is clearly identified before any transactions take place.
 This due diligence will be proportionate to the identified risk.

 3. Raising Awareness & Collaboration